 Designed initially for commercial filmmakers, the free version of Blackmagic Design's DaVinci Resolve retains many powerful tools.

 With the addition of Fusion, previously a stand-alone visual effects and motion-graphics application, DaVinci Resolve 15 includes four high-end video-production modules for editing, color correction, audio production, and video effects and motion graphics.
-If you can get through the learning curve for this program's more-advanced functions, this video-editing app will reward you.
+If you can get through its learning curve, DaVinci is one of the best free video editing software programs with some truly advanced features.

-We already reviewed DaVinci Resolve 14, so this update covers only new features added since then.
+We previously reviewed DaVinci Resolve 14, so this update covers only new features added since then.
 While we review the free version, a Studio version for $300 offers the program's complete tool set.

 Under the hood, Blackmagic now supports Apple Metal and CUDA acceleration for enhanced GPU performance.